INSIDE: The Complete Guide to the Punch and Judy Festival Covent Garden.

 - If possible, it is best to avoid driving to Covent Garden as parking is very restricted.

 - The charge can be paid online, in selected shops and petrol stations, by post, by SMS from your mobile phone or by phone on +44 (0)20 7649 9122.

-Click the links in blue below
+Click the links in blue below for more London ideas.